Help Your Students Focus By Creating a Goal Statement

 Sometimes a classroom feels like a very sterile, colorless place.
 The goal tree personalizes the room for the students and adds a bit of color to the room.
 However, if you do not have space for a tree, one could also simply use garlands to hang the goal stars.
 Just take a hole punch to make holes in the star, string some ribbon and hang the star on a garland that has been strung along a wall of the classroom.

 While this is meant to be a purely motivational exercise, if you would like to assess this project, you could give each student a grade for writing the goal statements.

 I hope you will consider adding a goal tree (or garland) to your classroom and helping each of your students reach for the stars.

-Help Your Students Set Future Goals & Plan for Careers With These Lesson Plans
+This post is part of the series: Help Your Students Set Future Goals & Plan for Careers With These Lesson Plans

 - Help Your Students Reach For the Stars With a Classroom Goal Tree

 - Project for Middle School Students to Research Careers

 - A Lesson on Goal Setting for Students: A Vital Skill for Success